asumgh/test_Ntech/README.md

 # test_Ntech
-This repo contains two tasks from testing to internship
+This repository contains two tasks from testing to internship